 But the study of the science of crop production, or crop science, is not limited only to existing agricultural crops.
 For one, plants that may not appear useful now can be found useful later.
 For example, the discovery of the sugar beet as a commercial source of sugar is relatively recent compared to sugar cane.
 Further, the cellular, chemical, and biophysical changes occurring during plant development and their control similarly apply to most plants.

 By way of introduction to various related pages, this page distinguishes plant growth, differentiation, and development.

 However, being cyclical, the beginning can be anywhere.
-Nonetheless, in this paper we will consider some of the events from seed germination to seedling stage, vegetative growth, maturation, flowering, fruit and seed formation, and senescence.
+Nonetheless, in this paper, we will consider some of the events from seed germination to the seedling stage, vegetative growth, maturation, flowering, fruit and seed formation, and senescence.
 This is a work in progress.

-Development consists of both growth and differentiation involving quantitative and qualitative changes (Hopkins 1999).
-It is characterized by change in size, shape, form, degree of differentiation and state of complexity (Abellanosa and Pava 1987).
-However, there can be growth without differentiation and likewise there can be differentiation without growth.
+The development consists of both growth and differentiation involving quantitative and qualitative changes (Hopkins 1999).
+It is characterized by changes in size, shape, form, degree of differentiation, and state of complexity (Abellanosa and Pava 1987).
+However, there can be growth without differentiation and likewise, there can be differentiation without growth.

 The fresh weight of a plant may also change depending on its moisture content.
 Plant moisture in turn may be affected by the availability of soil water and changes in climatic factors which can alter water content due to differential water absorption and water loss.
 On the other hand, dry weight can be an unreliable measure of seedling growth in the dark (Hopkins 1999).
 Under darkness, the seedling will lose dry matter because its stored carbon is respired.
 Deprived of light, the plant will not be able to photosynthesize to replenish the lost carbon.